-To remain in good academic standing, students must maintain a cumulative grade point average of 3.0 and meet the requirements of their program.
+To remain in good academic standing, students must earn a B (3.0) or better in core and cognate courses, meet the requirements of their Program and maintain a cumulative 3.0 GPA.
 A student must be in good academic standing to be admitted to candidacy and to graduate.
-Students failing to maintain a GPA of 3.0 will be notified by the Registrar in writing that their student status has been changed to "on probation."
-Students who fail to remediate their deficiencies within one academic year or are placed on probationary status a third time, are subject to dismissal by the Graduate College.
+Students who fail to remediate their deficiencies within one academic term or are placed on probationary status a third time, are subject to dismissal by the Graduate College.